Animal Care and Service Workers

 Pet sitters look after animals while their owner is away.
 Most pet sitters feed, walk, and play with pets daily.
 They go to the pet owner's home, allowing the pet to stay in its familiar surroundings and follow its routine.
 More experienced pet sitters also may bathe, groom, or train pets.
 Pet sitters typically watch over dogs, but some also take care of cats and other pets.

-Although most animal care and service workers consider the work enjoyable and rewarding, they may face unpleasant and emotionally distressing situations at times.
+Although animal care and service workers may consider their work enjoyable and rewarding, they face unpleasant and emotionally distressing situations at times.
 For example, those who work in shelters may observe abused, injured, or sick animals.
 Some caretakers may have to help veterinarians euthanize injured or unwanted animals.

 Get the education you need: Find schools for Animal Care and Service Workers near you!